kijiproject/kiji/kiji-hive-adapter/README.md

 bin/bento-hive.sh shell

 List all of the tables that have been created:

     SHOW TABLES;

 List all of the fields in the table 'users':

     DESCRIBE users;

 List all of the tracks that were played:

     SELECT track_plays.value FROM users;

 Show only the first 10 users:

     SELECT track_plays.value FROM users LIMIT 10;

 List all tracks that were played by play order:

     SELECT track_plays.ts,track_plays.value FROM users order by ts ASC;

 List all of the times in which song-44 was played:

     SELECT track_plays.ts,track_plays.value FROM users WHERE track_plays.value = 'song-44';

+List all songs that were played before the hour is less than 10 AM:

+    SELECT track_plays.ts, track_plays.value FROM users WHERE HOUR(track_plays.ts) < 10;

 Get a list of songs by popularity:

     SELECT track_plays.value,COUNT(1) AS COUNT FROM users group by track_plays.value ORDER BY COUNT DESC;

 If you want more inspiration for queries take a look here: